 Nurturing a Behavioral Based Food Safety Culture(2 customer reviews)

-Purchase the training recording from July 26, 2019 to experience the full 3-hour training session along with the presentation slides, templates, end test and certificate of attendance.
+Purchase the previous training recording (with 30 day access) to experience the full 4-hour training session along with the presentation slides, templates, and certificate of attendance.

 Instructor: Dr. David Rosenblatt, Training Specialist, Sher Consulting and Training

 Cost per attendee: $97.00 USD